DanielTromp/ResumeAI/README-POSTGRES.md

 1. Create the PostgreSQL database if it doesn't exist
 2. Set up the pgvector extension
 3. Create the necessary tables and functions
-4. Optionally migrate data from Supabase to PostgreSQL

 ## Resume Management